« State-specific resources South Carolina

 Construction Lien Waivers in South Carolina

-Required Format: South Carolina does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: South Carolina does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: South Carolina does not require waivers to be notarized.
+Required notarization: South Carolina does not require waivers to be notarized.

 South Carolina does not require statutory lien waivers.
 Lien waivers are generally contractual and must be clearly worded.
 They should not waive rights retroactively unless clearly expressed.